Sarah Van Heuverswyn

 O' Neil, Ben.
 Indipendant Institute.
 A Critique of Politically Correct Language http://www.jstor.org/stable/24563157

 Many words that have been used in the past are not used anymore.
 Some for very good reason.
 Some words have been changed to sound more pleasant, but in reality it doesn't matter if the word was changed or not.
-The reason why some words don't matter if they're not used anymore is because people make up new words to use that is more "politically correct" to use, but the meaning is still the same.
-For example, the term "retarted" means that one's mental ability is impaired or slowed down.
-It was never used as an offensive word, but people made it to be offensive.
-We don't use that term anymore, but people still find ways of insulting each other.
-Then those words will become too offensive and they won't belong in society anymore as well.
-Also, many very politically correct people look at the actual terms and deem them more important than the intent.
-Therefore, people who hear the words will automatically assume that they're using it in a condescending way, rather than looking at the context and judging whether or not they should be offended.
+The reason why some words don't matter if they're not used anymore is because even though people make up new words to use that is more "politically correct" or pleasant sounding, the meaning is still the same.
+For example, the term "retarded" means that one's mental ability is impaired or slowed down.
+At first it was never used as an offensive word, but over time it was made offensive.
+Language is constantly evolving, and the intent is equally as importent as the words.
+Many people look at the actual terms and deem them more important than the intent.
+Therefore, people who hear the words they find offensive automatically assume that the other person is using it in a condescending way, rather than looking at the context and judging whether or not they should be offended.
 This is a very superficial way of looking at things because instead of listening to the message, people are too focused on one specific word that they don't like.

 Sunday February 4

 Green, Roy.
 Global News.
 Roy Green: Political correctness is gagging freedom of expression https://globalnews.ca/news/3843732/roy-green-political-correctness-is-gagging-freedom-of-expression/ January 31, 2018

 This article shows lots of statistics in America, while last week it was only in Canada.
 Liberals and conservatives have extremely different views, as predicted.
 83% of liberals say its hate speech to say transgender people hate a mental disorder and only 36% of conservatives agree with that statement.
 I wanted to include two separate polls of Canada and America to show how different, but also how similar the numbers were.